• Skip to primary navigation

 While the cookie cake cools, you can make the buttercream frosting.
 Grab your ingredients:

-ingredients for chocolate peanut butter buttercream frosting measured out
+ingredients for chocolate peanut butter buttercream frosting measured out on a grey table.

 Start adding butter and peanut butter to a mixing bowl.
 Sift in the cacao and powdered sugar to prevent lumps.
 Add the salt and vanilla.
 Mix to combine, continuing to beat after scraping down the sides.

-butter, peanut butter, powdered sugar and cacao in a mixing bowl
+butter, peanut butter, powdered sugar and cacao in a mixing bowl.

 Working about a tablespoon at a time, add the milk to the frosting until you reach the right consistency.
 It should hold its shape, but be thin enough to pipe.

-hand adding milk to frosting
+hand adding milk to chocolate peanut butter frosting in the mixing bowl.

-overhead shot of completed bowl of chocolate peanut butter buttercream frosting
+overhead shot of completed bowl of chocolate peanut butter buttercream frosting.

 4 - Assembly